-The process of designing mechanisms, basically can be divided into two distinct phases, namely
+The process of designing mechanisms, basically can be divided into three distinct phases:

+- Synthesis

-- Synthesis - Analysis
+- Analysis

+- Optimization

 After a proper specification of the demands, the first step in the design cycle consists of the synthesis phase, in which the designer attempts to find the type of mechanism and its dimensions, such that the requirements are met (as good as possible).
 Experience, previous designs, mechanism handbooks and the design wizards implemented in SAM can guide this creative process.